On the robustness of high-order upwind summation-by-parts methods for nonlinear conservation laws: Analysis of local linear/energy stability

 where $Q$ is skew-symmetric (due to the periodic boundary conditions) and $\circ$ denotes the Hadamard (pointwise) product of two matrices.
 The matrix $F_y$ is given by the entries $\partial_2 f^\mathrm{vol}(\vec{u}_i, \vec{u}_j)$, i.e., the derivatives of the numerical flux $f^\mathrm{vol}$ with respect to the second argument evaluated at the states $\vec{u}_i, \vec{u}_j$.
 Since the derivative $F_y$ is evaluated at a constant state $\widetilde{u}$, all of its components are the same.
 In particular, $\forall i,j\colon (F_y)_{ij} = \frac{1}{2} f'(u)$ \cite[Lemma~3.1]{ranocha2018comparison}.
 Thus,

 where we used the SBP property.
 Hence, $J$ is skew-symmetric and has a purely imaginary spectrum. \end{proof}

 Next, we consider a central SBP discretization of the form

 where $D$ is a periodic SBP operator.
-As observed numerically in \cite{gassner2022stability}, this leads to a purely imaginary spectrum of the linearization. \begin{theorem} Central nodal SBP semidiscretizations of conservation laws in periodic domains are linearly stable around states with positive speed $f'(\widetilde{u}) > 0$ if a diagonal mass matrix is used; in particular, the Jacobian has a purely imaginary spectrum. \end{theorem} \begin{proof} The Jacobian (multiplied by the negative mass matrix) is
+As observed numerically in \cite{gassner2022stability}, this leads to a purely imaginary spectrum of the linearization. \begin{theorem} Central nodal diagonal-norm SBP semidiscretizations of conservation laws in periodic domains are linearly stable around states with positive speed $f'(\widetilde{u}) > 0$; in particular, the Jacobian has a purely imaginary spectrum. \end{theorem} \begin{proof} The Jacobian (multiplied by the negative mass matrix) is

 Thus, it is skew-symmetric w.r.t. the inner product weighted by $\vec{f}' > 0$. \end{proof}